gerrardlee29/project-one/README.md

 ​
 [View the live project here.](https://codeinstitute.net) ​
 This is the main marketing website for Arena Fitness.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential new members and existing members.
+It is designed to be responsibe making it easy to navigate for potential new members and existing members.
 ​
 <h2 align="center"><img src=""></h2>
 ​